 - Video like .mpg, .mov, .wmv

 If you want WPForms to support more file upload types, please take a look at how to allow users to upload more file types.

 To restrict file extensions, click on the File Upload field in the form builder.
 In the Field Options panel there will a field called Allowed File Extensions.
 Here, you can specify the extensions you’d like to allow, separated by a comma.

 What is the Maximum File Size Allowed for Uploads?

-To find the maximum allowed file size, you can click on the File Upload field in your drag and drop form builder.
+To find the maximum allowed file size, you can click on the File Upload field in the form builder.
 Then, from the Field Options panel, click the tooltip next to the Max File Size field.
 This tooltip will show the maximum file size that your server allows.